Hadley Irwin: Themes

 Hadley Irwin wrote so called 'problem novels' about teenagers, aimed at young adults, for example about alcoholism, racism, antisemitism, incest/child sexual abuse and suicide.
 Aside from this primary theme, Irwin often portrays the elderly as human beings with their own hopes, fears, and problems.
 Books are often set in Iowa, the home state of both Hadley and Irwin.
 A final theme has to do with the relationships between parents and children.

 According to The New York Times, the novel Abby, My Love (1985) was the first novel in children's literature to deal with incest/child sexual abuse.
 The main character of the book is a girl who is sexually abused by her father.

 In spite of the heavy subjects, the books are written with humor, and the main theme is coming of age, and relations between people.
 Their historic novels are based on facts.

-The book We Are Mesquakie We Are One describes the history of the Mesquakie accurately, according to expert Adeline Wanatee.
+The book We Are Mesquakie We Are One describes the history of the Meskwaki accurately, according to expert Adeline Wanatee.